caltechlibrary/newt/README.md

 - modeling your data simply
 - use a database management system for managing your data
 - prefer software that can function as a JSON data source
-- transformation data representations (if needed) using a light weight web service
+- transforming data representations (if needed) by using a light weight template engine
 - code generation where appropriate

+## If Newt doesn't make cocktails, what is it bringing to the table?

 In 2024 there is allot of off the self software to build on.
 Newt provides a few tools to fill in the gaps.